-The following images indicate the location of the right/processor fan and provide a visual representation of the installation procedure.
+The following images indicate the location of the fan and provide a visual representation of the installation procedure.

-Figure 31.
-Installing the right/processor fan
+Figure 32.
+Installing the fan

-1. Place the right/processor fan in the slot on the palm-rest assembly.
+1. Place the fan in the slot on the palm-rest assembly.
 2. Align the screw holes on the fan with the screw holes on the palm-rest assembly.
 3. Replace the two screws (M2x4) to secure the fan to the palm-rest assembly.
-4. Connect the fan cable to the connector (FANL1) on the system board.
-5. Route the wireless-antenna cables through the routing guides on the fan.
+4. Route the wireless-antenna cables through the routing guides on the fan.
+5. Connect the fan cable to the connector (FAN) on the system board.